William D. Leahy: Grand strategy

-Roosevelt, Leahy and presidential speech writer Samuel Rosenman (instead of Hopkins) set out from Washington in Roosevelt's personal railcar, the Ferdinand Magellan, on July 13.
+Roosevelt, Leahy and presidential speech writer Samuel Rosenman (instead of Hopkins) set out from Washington in Roosevelt's personal railcar, the Ferdinand Magellan, on 13 July.
 They went to Hyde Park, where Roosevelt showed Leahy around his Presidential Library, then to Chicago, where Roosevelt conferred with leaders of the Democratic Party over the choice of Harry S. Truman as his vice presidential running mate in the 1944 election.
 In San Diego they boarded the cruiser USS Baltimore, which took them to Hawaii, where Nimitz briefed them on a proposed invasion of the island of Formosa, King's preferred target, but also spoke favorably of MacArthur's alternative of liberating the Philippines.
 Leahy hoped that this would facilitate a naval and air blockade that would make an invasion of Japan unnecessary.
-No decision was taken at this time, and the JCS continued debating the issue for months before authorizing the liberation of Luzon on October 3.
+No decision was taken at this time, and the JCS continued debating the issue for months before authorizing the liberation of Luzon on 3 October.

 Hopkins was not present at the Second Quebec Conference in September 1944 either, continuing Leahy's transformation into a White House advisor.
-He did not attend the political sessions at Quebec, but at this level political and military issues were indistinguishable.
+Leahy did not attend the political sessions at Quebec, but at this level political and military issues were indistinguishable.
 For example, the JCS examined a proposal for a British fleet to participate in the Pacific War, a military proposal with a political objective.
 King was unenthusiastic about the idea; the U.S. Navy was performing well against the Japanese, and the addition of British forces would complicate command and logistics arrangements.
 Leahy and Marshall pressed for the British offer to be accepted, and in the end it was, with the proviso that the British Pacific Fleet would be self-supporting.

 Another debate concerned the American occupation zone in Germany.
 The United States was allocated the southern part of Germany, which meant that its lines of communications would run through France, where Leahy was concerned about the prospect of a postwar Communist takeover.
 Roosevelt and Churchill reached a compromise, whereby the ports of Bremen and Bremerhaven would be given to the Americans, along with the right of transit through the British Zone.

-Leahy was advanced to the newly-created rank of Fleet Admiral on December 15, 1944, making him the most senior of the seven men who received five-star rank that month.
+Leahy was advanced to the newly created rank of Fleet Admiral on 15 December 1944, making him the most senior of the seven men who received five-star rank that month.
 He accompanied President Roosevelt to the Yalta Conference in February 1945.
 The cruiser USS Quincy took them to Malta, where Leahy chaired a CCS meeting to discuss the war against Germany, and then the President's personal aircraft, the Sacred Cow, flew them to Yalta.
 At Yalta, Roosevelt met Churchill and Stalin to decide how Europe was to be reorganized after the impending surrender of Germany.

-On April 12, 1945, Roosevelt died.
+On 12 April 1945, Roosevelt died.
 Leahy attended the ceremonies and the memorial service for his friend, which was held in the East Room of the White House.